 I very clearly remember getting water in my mouth at the private cenote Santa Cruz and I don’t have a stomach virus, so that one must be OK.
 Unfortunately, I haven’t been able to find a guide to the cleanest cenotes, so the best advice I can give is to visit a cenote that is far away from any resorts or towns.
 In my first draft of this post, I said to go upstream, but apparently the water flows the other way, too.
 More slowly, but it flows.
 Contamination in one place can contaminate everywhere.

 Which is why it is so incredibly important to be careful about where you, excuse my French, take a shit when you visit Tulum.
 Do throw your toilet paper in the trash instead of the toilet, because the septic systems are so fragile.
-Before you use a bathroom, ask the business how they handle the waste.

 Be a low-waste traveler.

 Tulum’s waste management system is virtually non-existent.
 As a commenter says below, there is no recycling in Tulum – businesses have to take plastic and glass bottles to a center, which then sends them to another state every few months by truck for recycling.
-Most hotels and restaurants don’t both with that, and just trash them at the dump outside of Tulum.
+Most hotels and restaurants don’t bother with that, and just trash them at the dump outside of Tulum.
 Coca-Cola bottles and other glass soda bottles can be given back to the distributor and to be refilled.
 High-end glass water brands like Agua de Piedra and Hethe, plus beer bottles, cannot.

 So just bring your reusable water bottle and drink tap water, right?
 Well, no. (See sewage problem, above.)
 Only refill your reusable bottle at resorts and restaurants who have a good purification – not just filtration – system.
 REI has an excellent guide to purifying water, but in short: any filter bottle will take out particulate matter, protozoa, cysts, and bacteria, but not viruses.
 For the latter you need a purifier.
 (Believe me, I picked up a virus in Costa Rica and it wasn’t fun.)
 If you are staying at an AirBnB apartment with a stove, you can boil water at night and fill a large water bottle with it for the day.
 Also get a purifying water bottle, like this one, this one, or this one for when you are gone for the day.
 You might also get a SteriPen, which you can dunk in your glass of water at the restaurant just to be sure.